-In addition, the center was awarded three Special Interest Projects totaling \$254,483.
+Along with receiving a comprehensive PRC center grant, the Tulane PRC was awarded three Special Interest Projects (SIPS) totaling \$254,483 for the 2009-2010 fiscal year.
 These projects will enable the Tulane PRC to be a Collaborating Center in two different policy research networks, one focused on nutrition and the other focused on physical activity.
-A third Special Interest Project will fund a tobacco cessation program for pregnant women in Argentina and Uruguay.
+A third Special Interest Project will fund a tobacco cessation program for prenatal women in Argentina and Uruguay.